phac-nml/irida-next/docs-site/docs/user/project/samples/manage-samples.md

 To clone samples into another project:

-1. From the left sidebar, select **Projects**, select the project
+1. From the left sidebar, select **Projects**
-2. From the left sidebar, select **Samples**
+2. Select the project
-3. Select the checkboxes for the samples that you would like to transfer
-4. Select **Transfer samples**
-5. From the transfer samples pop-up, select the project to which you would like to transfer the samples to, and select **Submit**

-## Clone Samples

-Prerequisites:

-- You must have access to the project from which you are cloning samples, and the project into which you are cloning either through membership, or through a namespace share
-- You must have at least a **Maintainer** role in the project you are cloning from
-- You must have at least a **Maintainer** role in the project you are cloning into

-To clone samples into another project:

-1. From the left sidebar, select **Projects**, select the project
-2. From the left sidebar, select **Samples**
+3. From the left sidebar, select **Samples**
-3. Select the checkboxes for the samples that you would like to clone
+4. Select the checkboxes for the samples that you would like to clone
-4. Select **Clone samples**
+5. Select **Clone samples**
-5. From the clone samples pop-up, select the project to which you would like to clone the samples to, and select **Submit**
+6. From the clone samples pop-up, select the project to which you would like to clone the samples to, and select **Submit**

 ## Delete Sample